 1991 - 1994

-At the University of California Berkeley, School of Law, I studied public international law.
-I was awarded the Jurisprudence Awards, representing the highest achievement in the course, in Public International Law, Advanced International Law, International Business Transactions, and Refugee Law.
-As a result of this coursework and research, I received a scholarship to attend the Hague Academy of International Law in 1993.
+At the University of California Berkeley, School of Law, I specialized in public international law and received Jurisprudence Awards, representing the highest achievement in the course, in Public International Law, Advanced International Law, International Business Transactions, and Refugee Law.
+Based on this coursework and research, I was awarded a scholarship to attend the Hague Academy of International Law in 1993.

 My research was guided by my mentor Professor David D. Caron, the C. William Maxeiner Distinguished Professor of Law.
 Professor Caron was a member of the Iran Claims Tribunal and a leader in international peace, environmental cooperation, and arbitral proceedings.